chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "Introduced dependency on non-existent Python plugin interface (PyReference/PyCustomReference) in this SDK, causing unresolved imports.", "PROJECT NOTE": "This repo’s SDK does not expose com.jetbrains.python.psi.PyReference or codeInsight.PyCustomReference; extend PsiPolyVariantReferenceBase and use inspections/quickfixes instead.", "NEW INSTRUCTION": "WHEN Kotlin import from com.jetbrains.python.* is unresolved THEN avoid adding it and rely on PsiReference or a custom inspection"
 }

+[2025-12-30 11:53] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "PyMockPatchReplaceWithFQNQuickFix",
+    "ERROR": "Source root prefix applied twice, producing duplicated 'tests.tests' in FQN", "ROOT CAUSE": "FQN generation prepends the source root prefix even when the target already starts with it.", "PROJECT NOTE": "Guard prefix application in getFQN (inspection quickfix) and in PyDottedSegmentReference.topLevelVariants; when enableRestoreSourceRootPrefix is on, only prepend the contentRoot→sourceRoot prefix if the first segment of the computed FQN does not already equal that prefix’s first segment.", "NEW INSTRUCTION": "WHEN FQN already starts with source root prefix THEN do not prepend the prefix" }

+[2025-12-30 11:54] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "-",
+    "ERROR": "Source root prefix added twice to FQN", "ROOT CAUSE": "FQN construction prepends the source root prefix even when the target already starts with it.", "PROJECT NOTE": "Adjust FQN generation (e.g., in getFQN/PyMockPatchReplaceWithFQNQuickFix) to detect existing source root prefix and avoid duplicating it; also review topLevelVariants to ensure it doesn’t reintroduce the prefix when already present.", "NEW INSTRUCTION": "WHEN computed FQN already starts with source root prefix THEN do not prepend prefix again" }